-The garden over the centuries
+The estate over the centuries

 This smooth curve of the River Wye and its banks have been in use since Roman times.
 However, our family history starts in the tail end of the fifteenth century.

-The eighteen century
+The eighteenth century

-Parry added new wings and a fascia to the mansion in 1787/9.
+By 1788, the New Weir was in the ownership of one William Parry Esq,' a Hereford solicitor who enlarged the house and improved the gardens.Parry added new wings and a fascia to the mansion in 1787/9.
 He followed Humphry Repton’s advice and later also made improvements to the pleasure grounds.
 With Parry’s death, The New Weir was put up for let.

-The nineteenth century
+The nineteenth and twentieth centuries

-Roger Parr paid the deposit for The New Weir in 1923 and moved in a year later.
+The house remained in the ownership of the Griffiths family down to its sale to Roger Charlton Parr Esq, descendant of the Cheshire banking family of Grappenhall Hays, Warrington.Parr paid the deposit for The New Weir in 1923 and moved in a year later.
 He made improvements to the mansion, pleasure grounds and the walled garden.
 He bought The Old Weir in 1927 and reunited the estate.

 Upon his death, Charlton Parr bequeathed the Weir Estate and house to the National Trust, under the terms of a will dated 23rd March 1956, with provision for a lifetime tenancy to Victor Morris.
 Morris died in 1985 and between 1986-7 the house was repaired and converted for use as a residential nursing home entailing the subdivision of rooms, the removal of old fittings, the installation of a lift and fire escape and fire proofing all of the rooms.